ELD Mandate: What Happens If A Company or Driver Does Not Comply?

 While the FMCSA will supply testing protocols to all vendors, Sandberg said a vendor is not required to use the FMCSA testing information.

-FMCSA will remove a vendor from the registered list if a device is discovered to be non-compliant.
+FMCSA will remove a vendor from the registered list if an ELD is discovered to be non-compliant.
 The law outlines the process whereby FMCSA may remove a vendor from the registered list.
 This gives motor carriers and drivers access to vendors that are compliant with the ELD certification and registration process.

 “Motor carriers are strongly encouraged to conduct appropriate due diligence on any vendor they select to ensure the device and system meet the carrier’s needs,” Sandberg said.

 iGlobal, LLC specializes in providing technology solutions for the transportation, distribution and logistics industries.
 We develop software and build hardware that answers complex business, critical problems and brings immediate ROI to our customers.
-For more information, contact iGlobal, LLC today!
+Contact iGlobal, LLC, or call 877-822-8855 for information on how our fleet management systems can help companies and drivers stay compliant with FMCSA rules.